chuckstack/chuckstack.github.io/src-ls/tool-others.md

 - [Zabbix (monitoring)](https://www.zabbix.com/) -  monitor resources and respond to events.
 - [buku](https://github.com/jarun/buku) - awesome terminal bookmark manager
 - [sqlx-cli](https://github.com/launchbadge/sqlx/tree/main/sqlx-cli) - sql migration tool
+- [Discourse](https://www.discourse.org/) - open source collaboration and community building tool.
+It is backed by PostgreSQL, and it can be self-hosted if you wish.
+It supports building your collective AI knowledge base.
+- [Signal](https://signal.org/) - instant message focused on privacy and availability.
+Signal excels by supporting communication on most platforms (mobile, web, desktop).
+While Discourse has direct messaging, signal's simplicity and availability makes real-time and ephemeral communication pleasurable.
+- [Metabase (BI)](https://www.metabase.com/) - BI tool for visualizing and publishing data that runs on PostgreSQL.

 ## Important Tools

 Here are tools we commonly use:

-- [Mattermost](https://mattermost.com/) - Open source collaboration tool (similar to slack and github discussions).
-It is backed by PostgreSQL and run locally; therefore, it fits quite well in the chuck-stack.
 - [dbt (ETL)](https://www.getdbt.com/) - tool to transform transactional data into a form than can be consumed by BI or AI or ...
-- [Metabase (BI)](https://www.metabase.com/) - BI tool for visualizing and publishing data that runs on PostgreSQL.
+- [ttyd](https://github.com/tsl0922/ttyd) - simple command-line tool for sharing terminal over the web.
+There are times when you need to share your chuck-stack development with others. ttyd makes exposing your terminal over the web trivial.
+See the [getting started - terminal in browser](./getting-started.md#terminal-in-browser) for a quick example.
+- [OpenWRT](https://openwrt.org/) - linux-based open source firewall that works well with [Netbird](./tool-netbird.md).
+- [Ollama (AI)](https://ollama.com/) - AI tool for running generative AI (LLM) models locally.
 - [ddgr](https://github.com/jarun/ddgr) - DuckDuckGo search from the terminal

 ## Tools We Are Evaluating